Probing the nature of dark matter with accreted globular cluster streams: Stellar streams of the Milky Way

 At present, none of the observed GC streams exhibits the extreme widths that our simulation predict for GCs accreted in cuspy subhalos.
 With its larger $w$ and higher $\sv$, the Orphan stream comes closest.
 However, until now, it has been observed to only have a uniform uni-modal structure, devoid of any obvious narrow components or complex morphological features.
 Moreover, Orphan has a high metallicity dispersion ([Fe/H]$\approx-2.0\pm0.4$ dex, \citealt{Fardal2019}) that suggests that this stream is more likely to be the result of tidal disruption of a low-mass dwarf galaxy.

 GD-1 and Jhelum are the only two streams on Figure~\ref{fig:Fig_comparison} for which $w,\sLz$ are significantly larger than for \insitu streams.
 Interestingly, both these streams also show the multiple narrow components and cocoon components that add the overall breadth to their structure (\citetalias{MalhanCocoonDetection2019}, \citetalias{Bonaca2019Jhelum}).
 Recall that Figure~\ref{fig:Fig_stream_profiles} showed the predicted transverse density profiles of accreted GC streams.
 These profiles are quite realistic, and in fact quite similar to the observations of GD-1 (see Figure~6 of \citetalias{MalhanCocoonDetection2019}) and Jhelum (see Figure~3 of \citetalias{Bonaca2019Jhelum}).
 This implies that the complex morphology of GD-1 and Jhelum can be explained under the accretion framework.
 Further, {\it a comparison of the measured values for GD-1 and Jhelum with our simulations (Figure~\ref{fig:Fig_comparison}a) favour a scenario where these two streams were accreted inside subhalos that possessed cored density profiles}.
 However, in reality, both streams are much closer to the Galactic centre (pericenter of $\sim14\kpc$ and $\sim10\kpc$, respectively, \citealt{Malhan2018PotentialGD1}, \citetalias{Bonaca2019Jhelum}) than any of the cored subhalo streams we have simulated.
 As mentioned in Section~\ref{subsec:Nbody_simulation_setup}, the reason we were unable to run simulations of GC evolution in cored halos at such small radii was that none of the parent subhalos survived long enough for a pre-accretion GC stream to form.
 One possible way to explain GD1's morphology, as well as its proximity to the Galactic centre, would be if it were accreted on an eccentric orbit in a more massive cored subhalo (e.g. $M_0 \simgt 10^{10}\msun$).
 A more massive subhalo would not only survive longer, allowing the formation of a pre-accretion GC stream, but it would also experience much stronger dynamical friction against the Galactic DM potential that would drag it down to small pericenter radius and circularize its orbit.
 This point is in concordance with the highly retrograde GD-1 stream that lies along nearly tangential orbit.
 This proposed scenario is not unreasonable since recent observations of clustering in action space of both stars and GCs in the inner MW halo has led to the discovery of two recent fairly massive accretion events which have deposited most of their debris within $30\kpc$ (``Gaia Enceladus/Gaia Sausage'' and ``the Sequoia'', \citealt{Belokurov2018, Helmi2018, Myeong2019}).
+Interestingly, \cite{deBoer2020} showed that GD-1 has similar actions/energies to the GCs associated with the Sequoia --- suggesting a possible link between GD-1 and the Sequoia itself.
+Similarly, \cite{Li2020_Atlas_Aliqa} have recently shown that the ATLAS stream is plausibly associated with the Sagittarius dwarf galaxy.